brene/docs/content/reference/simple-api.md

 }
 ```

-Note: To select the node, you can supply any field that is marked [unique](platform#unique) in your project.
+Note: To select the node, you can supply any [unique](platform#unique) field as an argument to the query.
 For example, if you already declared the `slug` field of the `Post` model to be unique, you could select a post by specifying its slug:

 ```graphql
 query {